skylersidner/sprawl-clocks/README.md

 # HerokuPostgresBaseProject
-Java template for Heroku created by friend [Levi](https://github.com/liester)
+Java template for Heroku created by my friend [Levi](https://github.com/liester)

 To try it out: